NHS Providers Anti-racism statement

 Our five commitments

-1. We will recognise that structural racism exists and is harmful
+1. We recognise that structural racism exists and is harmful

 Race inequality is a blight on our society.
 The effects of racism can be seen across society, in the NHS and also at NHS Providers.

 At the moment, NHS Providers reflects the inequalities seen across the NHS workforce, trusts, and wider society in too many ways.
 Our senior leadership team does not reflect the diversity within either our organisation or wider society.
-Although broadly positive overall, our 2021 staff survey results show ethnic minority* staff are less likely to say they feel valued, and less likely to say NHS Providers champions diversity and seeks out different viewpoints.
-At the moment we are disproportionately led by white people.
-It is therefore incumbent upon white people in leadership positions at NHS Providers to be effective allies: to understand how they have benefitted from structural racism, to own the problem and to use the advantages, opportunities and resources they hold to tackle it.
+It is incumbent upon white people in leadership positions at NHS Providers to be effective allies: to understand how they have benefited from structural racism, to own the problem and to use the advantages, opportunities and resources they hold to tackle it.

-As we seek to improve the experience of our staff, we will recognise that some will suffer discrimination on several fronts, including race, socio-economic status, and other characteristics protected under the Equality Act.
-In our work we will acknowledge the relationship between race and our wider commitment to equality and inclusion across the full range of factors that shape people's life chances and lived experience.
+As we seek to improve the experience of our staff, we recognise some will suffer discrimination on several fronts, including race, socioeconomic status, and other characteristics protected under the Equality Act.
+In our work we acknowledge the relationship between race and our wider commitment to equality and inclusion across the full range of factors that shape people's life chances and lived experience.

-2. We will acknowledge the impact of racism and we will support ethnic minority staff
+2. We acknowledge the impact of racism and support ethnic minority staff

 Every member of staff at NHS Providers is committed to supporting ethnic minority staff to ensure the burden of tackling racism does not fall on those who already experience its injustices.